ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 and 2025, and what is the environmental cost of the detection pipeline compared to the infrastructure it detects?

+## The problem

+The global AI industry is expanding at a pace that outstrips our ability to measure it.
+Data centres, logistics hubs, and AI infrastructure campuses are appearing across the UK at speed — but traditional land cover monitoring relies on ground surveys that are slow, expensive, and geographically limited.
+By the time a field team has mapped a site, the next one is already under construction.

+The Cambridge A14 corridor is one of the fastest-growing AI infrastructure zones in Europe.
+Between 2019 and 2025, a string of warehouse complexes, data centre campuses, and logistics parks emerged across sites, including Bourn Airfield, Bar Hill, Swavesey, and Waterbeach — quietly converting farmland and grassland at a rate that no published land cover dataset has yet to be captured.

+This project asks a simple question: can satellite imagery and machine learning detect that expansion automatically, accurately, and cheaply enough to make continuous monitoring viable?

+To answer it, I combine Sentinel-1 SAR radar and Sentinel-2 multispectral imagery across four time epochs — 2019, 2021, 2023, and 2025 — and apply three machine learning classifiers to map land cover change at 10 m resolution across a 1,200 km² study area.
+I then progress to ask a second question that the first makes unavoidable: what does it cost, in carbon, to run this pipeline — and how does that compare to the infrastructure it is detecting?

 ---

 ## Key Results